BiDAlab/mEBAL2/README.md

 # Sensors

-   We designed a multimodal acquisition framework to monitor cognitive and eye blink activity during the execution of online tasks based on the [edBB platform](https://github.com/BiDAlab/edBBdb) [3] for remote education assessment:
+mEBAL2 contains synchronized information from multiple sensors while the students use an interface designed for e-learning tasks.
+Therefore, a multimodal acquisition framework was designed to monitor cognitive and eyeblink activity based on the [edBB platform](https://github.com/BiDAlab/edBBdb) [3, 4], an e-learning platform for remote education assessment:

 ![Sin titulo](http://atvs.ii.uam.es/atvs/github/mEBAL/Framework_mEBAL2.jpg)